Coronavirus: States are using coercive measures to curb disease spread. Will this be effective?

 Other experts said that the fear was palpable among common citizens and that shaming those who were affected was not a solution.
 “This happened with leprosy and HIV [Human immunodeficiency virus] patients and it impacts the basic principle of respect for human dignity,” said Sheel.
 “We have to go to the root cause of why such instances occur.”

-India’s dismal public health infrastructure has come under the limelight as several instances were reported where suspected cases fled isolation wards in government hospitals and preferred to seek private treatment.
+India’s dismal public health infrastructure has come under the spotlight as several instances were reported where suspected cases fled isolation wards in government hospitals and preferred to seek private treatment.
 Activists said that this eroded public trust in government facilities during a public health crisis.

 The panic of the virus spread has permeated within communities and has led to ostracisation in some cases.